OpenChain-Project/Reference-Material/Education-For-Internal-Teams/Explainer_Dev_Team_Leader.md

 - Using open source software increases productivity; reduces time to market, increases code quality.
 It’s universal in the industry
 - The Dev Team needs to use open source, and wants to use it!
-- Open source software is still subject to licences and can have significant implications for the technical architecture depending upon how it has been incorporated by the developer.
+- Open source software remains subject to licenses.
-- A product can contain many thousands of open source components under a variety of licences, each of which can present a potential compliance risk
+- A product can contain many thousands of open source components under a variety of licenses, each of which can present a potential compliance risk

 ## Implications

 - **Uncertainty** about which code a Developer can use, and how, is **frustrating** and creates **friction**
-- Open source software is subject to licences and can have significant **implications** for the **technical architecture** depending upon how it has been incorporated by the developer.
+- Open source software is subject to licenses.
+It is necessary to comply with the terms of **every** license
+- The licenses which apply can have significant **implications** for the **technical architecture**.
+For example, some licenses mean that components under them are only suitable for use in the back-end.
-- A product can contain thousands of open source components under many licences, each of which can require specific documentation and generation of artifacts.
+- A product can contain thousands of open source components under many licenses, each of which can require specific documentation and generation of artifacts.
 Developers want to minimise this work.
-- Licence **non-compliance** is a risk and potentially **costly** and time consuming to correct.
+- License **non-compliance** is a risk and potentially **costly** and time consuming to correct.

 ## The Solution